 “Have you ever dreamed of a dragon before?
 Did you recently watch a show or read an article about dragons?
 Where you even thinking about dragons recently?”
 I question.

 He shakes his head, no.

-Be aware that most folktales and myth have a least a thread of truth running through them, if you search deep enough.
-To have so many separate cultures have dragons in their cultural history has to lend credit to the existence of dragons at some point in antiquity.
+Be aware, if you search deep enough, most folktales and myth have a least a thread of truth running through them.
+To have so many separate cultures have dragons in their cultural history has to lend some credit to the existence of dragons at some point in antiquity.

 As for me, I personally believe they are still around.
 Even if they are no longer on this plain of existence, a magical creature like a dragon is bound to be flourishing on a parallel universe somewhere close by, only diving into this universe now and then to frolic and play and lend their spiritual strength to those who may be open enough to believe.